mbrukman/why-svelte/readme.md

 ### compilers move complexity

+Compilers may appear to magically eliminate complexity, but that’s an illusion — they shift it.
 The compiler architecture moves complexity from the runtime and source code to buildtime and tools.
 Behind Svelte’s simple APIs sits a beefy compiler.